Interview with UK VA, Becky Considine

 What advice would you give to someone considering becoming a VA?

-Make sure your website is accurate, current, easy to read and informative and always carry business cards with you as you never know who you’ll meet in your daily routine.
+Make sure your website is accurate, current, easy to read and informative, and always carry business cards with you as you never know who you’ll meet.

-Finally, join a couple of networking groups and get talking to people – there’s a really interesting world out there with people who need people like you to help their business grow.
+Join a couple of networking groups and get talking to people – it’s a really interesting world out there with people who need people like you to help their business grow.

 Connect with Becky Considine on Facebook.